justinrummel/jr.com-mm/_posts/2015-04-03-macdmv-regex-101-presentation-part-2.md

 ```

 ### Create an AutoPKG Processor
 Making ".jss" or ".munki" recipes is strait forward by a quick copy and paste from one of the multiple examples that have already been built, but they are only useful if a ".pkg" and/or ".download" parent recipe are available!
-Fortunately, the Autopkg team have the processor called [URLTextSearcher][URLTextSearcher] which makes creating the ".download" simple! <sup id="fnr1-2015-02-27">[1]</sup>
+Fortunately, the Autopkg team have the processor called [URLTextSearcher][URLTextSearcher] which makes creating the ".download" simple! [^1]

 #### Example #1
 For the first example I'm going to use Shea Craig's [Vivaldi.download.recipe][Vivaldi.download.recipe].
 There are three processors that are being used:

 - URLTextSearcher
 - URLDownloader
 - EndOfCheckPhase

 The "URLDownloader" performs the download operation and "EndOfCheckPhase" ensure it was a successful download, the item we are going to focus on is "URLTextSearcher" which tells URLDownloader **WHAT** to download.